d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 to make sure that you really know what you are doing.
-Moreover, when it comes time to customize models, defining our own layers, loss functions, etc., undertanding how things work under the hood will prove handy.
+Moreover, when it comes time to customize models, defining our own layers, loss functions, etc., understanding how things work under the hood will prove handy.
 In this section, we will rely only on `ndarray` and `autograd`.
 Afterwards, we will introduce a more compact implementation, taking advantage of Gluon's bells and whistles.